marccanby/linguiphyr/paper/paper.md

 [^2]: It is important to note that a clade *on a particular tree* may be supported by more than the characters that meet this condition.
 For example, if the dominant cognate class in a clade is lost by just one language in the clade, the character will still support the grouping if the removal of the edge separating the clade from all other languages would produce a less parsimonious tree.
-This can be examined in the "Analysis" page of the application.
+This can be examined in the "Analysis" page.

 An example usage of the "Data Upload" page is shown in \autoref{fig:figure1}; here one can see the screened dataset of @ringe2002indo uploaded.